 Learning the names for colors in Lithuanian is an excellent way to increase your knowledge of Lithuanian vocabulary, especially if you are new to Lithuanian.

-The world is a colorful place, and if you already master colors from other languages, you can try using colors as adjectives to enrich your sentences to a new level.
-So let's dive in deep about the colors in Lithuanians' eyes.
+The world is a colorful place, and if you have already mastered colors from other languages, you can try using colors as adjectives to enrich your sentences to a new level.
+So let’s dive in deep about the colors in Lithuanians’ eyes.

 Below is a list of the colors.
 More can be found at the end of the post.